-Instead of telling you to “get the heck off my lawn,” some prospects awkwardly let you go through your entire pitch and then some wishy-washy excuse like “well, let me check with my partner tomorrow.”
+Instead of telling you to “get off my lawn,” some prospects will let you go through your entire pitch and then give a wishy-washy excuse like, “well, let me check with my partner tomorrow.”

 They do it because they think they’re being polite.
 But when you look at it from a strict sales perspective, it’s a waste of your time (and theirs).
 So, long story short, you don’t want to stick around with a prospect who is a decided “no.”